-Mike Ashley was appointed as a non-executive director for the Government Internal Audit Agency in October 2014.
-He joined the Charity Commission as Board member and Chair of the Audit and Risk Committee in November 2014.
-Since September 2013 he’s been a non-executive director of Barclays.
-His other current appointments and previous experience includes:
+Mike Ashley was appointed to the Agency Board in October 2014.
+He is also a board member of the Charity Commission and Barclays.
+His other current appointments and previous experience include:

 - current member, Institute of Chartered Accountants in England and Wales’ Ethics Standards Committee

-- Member of the International Ethics Standards Board for Accountants
+- membership of the International Ethics Standards Board for Accountants

 - Head of Quality and Risk Management, KPMG Europe LLP